 - The longer that you stay, the more experienced you will become with diving and the more qualified you will become – and the more time you will have enjoying Barcelona.

 The dive school is keen for volunteers to finish this project with a passion for diving and a good level of marine conservation volunteering experience.
-For that reason, everyone will leave the project with further diving experience and qualifications:
+For that reason, everyone will leave the project with further diving experience and a PADI qualification:

 For beginners (no certification):